-TARGET provides its participants with Main Cash Accounts (MCAs) for operations with the central bank and for liquidity management purposes, and with payment services in RTGS with bookings taking place on Dedicated Cash Accounts (RTGS DCAs) as well as with specific services for the cash settlement of securities-related transactions via TARGET2-Securities (T2S) and of instant payments in TARGET Instant Payment Settlement (TIPS) by means of T2S-DCAs for T2S and TIPS DCAs for TIPS.
-While DCAs opened in the books of central banks are legally part of TARGET, the corresponding services are technically provided from the T2S and TIPS platforms of the Eurosystem.
+TARGET2 provides its participants with payment services in an RTGS mode with bookings taking place on so-called Payment Module (PM) accounts as well as with specific services for the settlement of securities-related transactions stemming from TARGET2-Securities (T2S) and of Instant Payments in TARGET Instant Payment Settlement (TIPS) by means of dedicated cash accounts (DCAs) for T2S and for TIPS.
+While DCAs opened in the books of central banks are legally part of TARGET2, the corresponding services are technically provided from the T2S and TIPS platforms of the Eurosystem.

-The access criteria and requirements for TARGET are defined in Harmonised Conditions for participation in TARGET (i.e. Annexes I to the TARGET Guideline), which govern the opening and operation of accounts in TARGET.
-The criteria are identical for all TARGET account holders.
+The access criteria and requirements for TARGET2 are defined in Harmonised Conditions for the Opening and Operation of a PM Account, a T2S DCA and a TIPS DCA in TARGET2 (i.e. Annexes II, IIA and IIB to the TARGET2 Guideline), which govern the opening and operation of PM accounts and DCAs in TARGET2 respectively.4 The criteria are identical for PM account and DCA holders, as both are deemed (direct) participants in TARGET2.

-Direct participation is allowed for (a) credit institutions established in the Union or the European Economic Area (EEA), including their branches in the Union or the EEA; (b) credit institutions established outside the EEA, provided that they act through a branch https://eur-lex.europa.eu/legal-content/EN/TXT/?uri=CELEX%3A32022O0912 established in the Union or the EEA; and (c) national central banks of Member States and the ECB.
+Direct participation is allowed for (a) credit institutions established in the Union or the European Economic Area (EEA), including their branches in the Union or the EEA; (b) credit institutions established outside the EEA, provided that they act through a branch established in the Union or the EEA; and (c) national central banks of Member States and the ECB.